-The case involves some messy facts (including that the parties did not get around to signing the limited partnership agreement until after the contributions to the partnership had been completed, but the parties had previously agreed to the essential terms sufficient under York law to create a partnership).
-The opinion New reiterates the test that the time delay between the date of funding and the date of the gifts must be long enough so that there is a "real economic risk of a change in value."
+The case involves some messy facts (including that the parties did not get around to signing the limited partnership agreement until after the contributions to the partnership had been completed, but the parties had previously agreed to the essential terms sufficient under New York law to create a partnership).
+The opinion reiterates the test that the time delay between the date of funding and the date of the gifts must be long enough so that there is a "real economic risk of a change in value."
 The court concluded that 11 days was long enough where the contributions to the partnership consisted of a portfolio of "heavily traded, relatively volatile" stocks.

-- (v) Hurford, 2008 T.C.
+(v) Hurford, 2008 T.C.
 Memo 278.
 The Tax Court rejected an overly aggressive estate plan for a surviving wife who had been diagnosed with stage three cancer.
 The plan involved the contribution of all assets owned by Wife (and even assets that belonged to her predeceased husband's estate) into FLPs, and selling the partnership interests to two of her three children for private annuities (with the two children agreeing to share the eventual value with her third child).
 Wife died only about 10 1⁄2 months after the private annuity transaction.
 The estate was worth \$14 million when Husband died and Wife's estate tax return several years later reported a total gross estate of only \$847,000.
 The court addressed (1) whether §2036 and §2035 applied to the creation of the FLPs (to bring all of the contributed assets back into Wife's estate without a discount) and (2) whether the transfer of partnership interests to the children in return for a private annuity similarly should be disregarded under §§2036 or 2038.
-The concluded that the bona fide sale for full court consideration exception to §§2036 and 2038 did not apply to the creation of the partnership or the private annuity transaction.
-Section 2036(a)(1) coupled with §2035 required the inclusion in Wife's estate of all assets that Wife contributed to the FLPs without a discount because there were various reasons to believe that there was an implied agreement that Wife would continue to enjoy benefits of the Furthermore, the assets would have contributed assets. been included in Wife's estate because the private annuity transaction did not pass muster under §2036 or §2038.
-In light of the extreme facts in the case, the IRS alleged penalties, but the court held that the executor reasonably relied on professional advice and refused to apply penalties. - (vi) Case Summary for 2008.
+The court concluded that the bona fide sale for full consideration exception to §§2036 and 2038 did not apply to the creation of the partnership or the private annuity transaction.
+Section 2036(a)(1) coupled with §2035 required the inclusion in Wife's estate of all assets that Wife contributed to the FLPs without a discount because there were various reasons to believe that there was an implied agreement that Wife would continue to enjoy benefits of the contributed assets.
+Furthermore, the assets would have been included in Wife's estate because the private annuity transaction did not pass muster under §2036 or §2038.
+In light of the extreme facts in the case, the IRS alleged penalties, but the court held that the executor reasonably relied on professional advice and refused to apply penalties.

+- (vi) Case Summary for 2008.
 Dennis Belcher concludes that "all in all it was not a bad year for family limited partnerships.
 The most troublesome thing was the §2703 analysis that came up in Holman." - c.
-Amounts of Valuation Discounts.
-Audit cases are consistent with the Appeals Settlement Guidelines.
-Agents argue that discounts should be slotted based on the approach in the McCord, Peracchio, and Lappo Tax Court cases.
-The lack of control is based on the type of assets, and is determined by reference to closed end
+Estate of Jorgensen, T.C.
+Memo.
+2009-66; Section 2036 Applied to Creation of FLPs; Equitable Recoupment Allowed to Adjust for Prior Income Tax Overpayments in Light of Increase in Basis Attributable to Increased Gross Estate Value